leliw/ampf/doc/gcp.md

     return orchestrator.handle_markdown_converted(payload)
 ```

+#### Handling iterators

-Wrapped function can also return an (async) generator to send multiple messages as response.
+The wrapped function can also return an (async) generator to send multiple messages as response.

 ```python
 @router.post("/multi_return")